Orly to Charles de Gaulle: Every Way to Cross Paris Between Flights (2026 Guide)

 RER B + Orlyval

-From Orly, take the Orlyval — the automated shuttle — from either Orly 4 or Orly 1-2-3 to Antony station.
-It's a short ride, running every 5 to 7 minutes between 6am and 11:35pm.
-At Antony, change onto RER B heading north, which runs straight through central Paris (Denfert-Rochereau, Châtelet-Les Halles, Gare du Nord) before reaching CDG.
-Check which CDG station you need — Terminal 1 or Terminal 2 — before boarding, since getting off at the wrong one means a confusing walk to correct it.
+Leave Orly and take the Orlyval – the automated shuttle – from either Orly 4 or Orly 1-2-3 to Antony station.
+The journey is short, and the shuttle runs every 5 to 7 minutes from 6 a.m. until 11:35 p.m.
+When you arrive in Antony, switch to the RER B bound for the north, as this line goes directly through central Paris (passing Denfert-Rochereau, Châtelet-Les Halles and Gare du Nord) before arriving at CDG.
+Decide in advance which CDG terminal you need – either Terminal 1 or Terminal 2 – before getting on the train, as having to get off at the wrong one would mean a confusing journey to reach the correct one.

 Pros: